ztensitymods/7DTDMods/README.md

  Ztensity's Shotgun Messiah Mechs 1.3.2
  =======

- The sixth renaming modlet is an add-on for Xyth's "Creature Pack Mechs" and does a lot more than just renaming.
+ Another renaming modlet is an add-on for Xyth's "Creature Pack Mechs" and does a lot more than just renaming.
 Not only does this modlet rename six mechs, but it also doubles the health for select bots, making them bosses.

  As one of the next iterations of what was previously titled "Creature Pack Mechs Renaming," Shoutgun Messiah Mechs seeks to establish new lore surrounding six mechs that were commissioned by the titan company, Shotgun Messiah months before the zombie apocalyse.